 Clostridium perfringins 0.12 µg/mL – 0.25 µg/mL

-For a complete list of salinomycin MIC values, click here.
+For a representative list of Salinomycin MIC values, click here.

-The mechanism(s) for the anti-cancer properties of Salinomycin are still unclear, activation of unconventional pathways of cell death, enhanced DNA damage, and inhibition of Wnt signaling pathway, appear to be plausible mechanisms for the multi-dimensional anti-CSC and anti-tumorigenic activities of salinomycin.
+The mechanism(s) for the anti-cancer properties of Salinomycin are still unclear, activation of unconventional pathways of cell death, enhanced DNA damage, and inhibition of Wnt signaling pathway, appear to be plausible mechanisms for the multi-dimensional anti-CSC and anti-tumorigenic activities of Salinomycin.
 Salinomycin was shown to induce apoptosis in human cancer cells and overcomes apoptosis resistance through a pathway independent of activation of p53, caspase, CD95/CD95L system, and the proteasome.
-Kim et al. demonstrated that combined administration of salinomycin with doxorubicin or etoposide led to increased DNA damage and resulted in massive apoptosis in drug resistant cancer cells.
+Salinomycin in combination with doxorubicin or etoposide led to increased DNA damage and resulted in massive apoptosis in drug resistant cancer cells (Kim et al, 2011).
 Salinomycin inhibits CD44 expression in breast cancer cells in vitro.

 Fangyuan Xie et al. used Salinomycin (TOKU-E) to study its efficacy toward liver cancer cells when used in combination with chloroquine: Codelivery of Salinomycin and chloroquine by liposomes enables synergistic antitumor activity in vitro.

 Huczynski A (2012) Salinomycin – a new cancer drug candidate.
 Chem.
 Biol.
 Drug Des.
 79: 235–238 PMID 22145602

 Yurkovich ME et al (2011) A late-stage intermediate in Salinomycin biosynthesis is revealed by specific mutation in the biosynthetic gene cluster.
 Chem BioChem 13 (1): 66–71